geralnyika/bobs-burger-biz/README.md

 The fictional *Bob's Burgers* restaurant is treated as a real business in this data science project, which uses data analysis to provide answers to the questions that would truly determine whether Bob makes a profit.

 ## Why This Project
 Portfolio datasets are typically generic.
-With three business questions, three analyses, and three practical recommendations—structured like a true consulting engagement.
-This project applies true analytical rigor to a creative brief.
+With three business questions, three analyses, and three practical recommendations, structured like a true consulting engagement, this project applies true analytical rigor to a creative brief.

 ## Analyses